cdg720/emnlp13/README.md

 DESCRIPTIONS OF FILES
 in src:
-1. *.java are source files
+1. *.java are source files.
-2. compile.h compiles source files
+2. compile.h compiles source files.
-3. run.h executes Experiment.class
+3. run.h executes Experiment.class.

 in data:
 1. smart_common_words.txt contains a list of stopwords from SMART IR engine.